 I’ll never forget the day my brother and I found “Dark Side of the Moon” walking to Kmart on a boring, summer day.
 The cassette was sandwiched inside the train track of our town noticeable only to the pedestrian eye.
-That particular train hadn’t run in over 50 years, so everyone from our junior high school would hang out by the tracks–get high, listen to music, and ponder the existence of drifter-life—jumping on that train, riding off into the sunset, never again to deal with our annoying parents or teachers, giving that creepy-ass guidance counselor the double deuce and bouncing.
+That particular train hadn’t run in over 50 years, so everyone from our junior high school would hang out by the tracks, smoke cigarettes, listen to music, and ponder the existence of drifter-life—jumping on that train, riding off into the sunset, never again to deal with our annoying parents or teachers.
 My brother’s friend, like every other stoner-kid in our school, explained that we HAD to get high and watch “Wizard of Oz” while listening to the entire album.
 We didn’t care.
 The cassette was intact, the artwork was weird and we had nothing better to do on boring Saturday.

 We put on Side One.
 We weren’t sure what the hell was going on.
 It was abstract and “Speak to Me” had the word fucking in it.
 We had to hide this from our parents, which was reason enough to make it cool.
 Echoes of a creepy guy laughing, heartbeats, screams and coins clinking in the background, then this blissed out guitar, bass, drum symphony?
 What was going on in our little brains as we listened?
 What wasn’t going on in our lives?
 It was the 80s.
 It was a socio-political nightmare.
 Nothing made sense except for Nike Cortez’, unrequited crushes and sneaking Marlboro Reds in the bathroom when we should have been in class.

 Side Two had “Money” on it.
 That song spoke more to us, probably because we had heard it somewhere on the radio, but mostly because our family never had any.
-I suppose if we had, we wouldn’t be slumming for butts and picking up abandoned cassette tapes on the side of the highway.
 Never the less, Dark Side of the Moon flew through our ears like audio morphine.
 It was cool to have something in our hands that no one we knew was really into.
 It wasn’t shitty metal, but it was confusing, There were weird accents with candid conviction in the lyrics.
 Gilmore, Wright, and Clare Torry‘s undeniable belting were a welcome break from Don Dokken and Yngwie Malmsteen.

 Kicking around on a piece of ground in your home town